nextflow-io/nextflow/docs/container.rst

 and it will always try to search the Docker Hub registry for the images.

-.. note:: if you do not specify an image tag it will fetch the 'latest' tag by default.
+.. note:: if you do not specify an image tag, the ``latest`` tag will be fetched by default.

 Multiple containers
 -------------------